Time to state the obvious. Bringing guns to the Oregon state Capitol is a bad idea.

 In Oregon and all across the U.S. are these grass roots militia groups that fancy themselves saviors of American ideals.
 They’ve bought into the Trump-sponsored belief that there are only two kinds of people: Democrats and Republicans, and you can’t safely have both, and one must oppress the other.
 These militia people are usually country folk and usually align themselves with the Republican party.
 They are mostly good people who take their kids out fishing and have the neighbors over for a barbecue, and are quick to offer a hand to a stranger with a broken down truck, and donate to a good cause.
 But mention politics and they transform.

 Politics and power trigger within country folk a deeply held fear of losing a way of life, while they desperately cling to jobs that are part of lagging and changing industries.
 People on TV talk about systems automation and unmanned transport trucks and using hydroponics to grow crops and making burgers in a petri dish, and this is frightening at a gut level, for folks who don’t know the first thing about all that, and have families to support right now by driving long-haul rigs and feeding the cattle, and repairing the combine, and clocking in at work each day.
-Those people on TV seem like the same people who talk about saving the environment and advocate for gun control.
+Those news stories seem like they’re about the same environmentalists who talk about reintroducing wolf populations too close to a sheep farm and advocate for gun control when guns are a safe and necessary part of country life.

 So it gets all mushed up together and amplified with Fear Sauce in the common consciousness: “The people who talk about regulating firearms are the people taking away the jobs.” and “The people who want to put a cap on emissions are the people who want to take away our guns.”